This is what's about to happen:

 1. Using a serrated knife, cut off the dome/curved top of each of the cakes so that the top of each cake is perfectly flat.

-Also, I just got lazy with shaping the heath bars and just
+The finished product!
+Also, I just got lazy with shaping the heath bars and just cut/pried them out in giant blobs from the pan. |

 3. Spread a thin layer of the chocolate frosting over only the tope of this cake so that it the entire top of the cake is covered.